GPAlzate/gRPC-gateway-vs-Envoy/README.md

 <a name="recruiter.Company"></a>

 ### Company
-Represents a company with a name, code, numer of job openings, and isBrokerage field
+Represents a company with a name, code, number of job openings, and brokerage status

 | Field | Type | Label | Description |